-Sarcoidosis is a disease marked by an over-reactive immune system that leads to the formation of small clumps of inflammatory cells called granulomas in different tissues and organs, affecting how well they work.
+Sarcoidosis is a disease marked by an over-active immune system that leads to the formation of small clumps of inflammatory cells called granulomas in different tissues and organs, affecting how well they work.
 Over time, granulomas can become calcified or bone-like, and cause permanent damage.

-Sarcoidosis can be treated with medications, but may require a multidisciplinary medical team if multiple organs are affected.
+Sarcoidosis can be treated with medications but may require a multidisciplinary medical team if multiple organs are affected.
 In its milder forms, however, the disease may resolve without lasting effects and require only regular monitoring.

 What causes sarcoidosis?